Aug 19, 2010

 JAD: Thanks for listening.

-JERRY COYNE: Hi, this is Jerry Coyne, the botfly man.
-Radiolab is produced by Amanda Aronczyk, Jad Abumrad.
-Our staff includes Lulu Miller, Soren Wheeler, Jonathan Mitchell, Ellen Horn, and Jessica Benko.
-None of whom are afflicted with botflies.
-Other help.
-Ike Shu Kenderaza Chi Chan Lynn.
-Special thanks to Pauline Davies and Kate Edgar.
+[JERRY COYNE: Hi, this is Jerry Coyne.
+The Botfly Man.
+Radiolab is produced by Amanda Aronczyk and Jad Abumrad.
+Our staff includes Lulu Miller, Soren Wheeler, Jonathan Mitchell, Ellen Horne, and Jessica Benko, none of whom are afflicted with botflies.
+Other help, Ike Sriskandarajah, Hee Chang Lin.
+Special thanks to Pauline Davies and Kate Edgar.]

 -30-